 The scenarios are expected to generate the highest noise levels at the nearest receptors based on the number of mining plant and locations.
 As the mine pit depth increases, noise emissions from some plant sources would decrease due to additional noise shielding from the pit walls.
 The selected operational scenarios are considered to be representative of the proposed mining operations in terms of noise emissions and therefore suitable for assessment purposes.
-It is noted that the selected scenarios exclude consideration of noise emissions generated from construction/commissioning activities (Project Years 1 to 3) and mine closure activities, as these activities would generate lower noise emissions than the selected operational scenarios).
+It is noted that the selected scenarios exclude consideration of noise emissions generated from construction/commissioning activities (Project Years 1 to 3) and mine closure activities, as these activities would generate lower noise emissions than the selected operational scenarios (i.e. because they involve less numbers of mobile fleet than the selected operational scenarios).
 Given the impacts assessed would represent the "worst-case" scenarios, it is considered that any impacts associated with construction and mine closure activities would be considered as part of the assessment of the selected scenarios.